-2.1 Wirral Borough Council is the Licensing Authority under the Licensing Act 2003 (the 2003 Act).
-The 2003 Act requires that the Licensing Authority publish a Statement of Licensing Policy that sets out the principles the Licensing Authority will generally apply to promote the Licensing Objectives when making decisions on applications made under the Act.
-This Policy aims to ensure a consistent approach to licensing within Wirral and promote fairness, equal treatment and proportionality.
+3.1 The Licensing Act 2003 requires that the Licensing Authority publish a Statement of Licensing Policy that sets out the principles the Licensing Authority will generally apply to promote the Licensing Objectives when making decisions on applications made under the Act.
 In addition the Policy seeks to provide clarity for applicants and residents to enable them to understand the objectives being promoted and the matters that will be considered in determination of licences.
-This Statement of Licensing Policy has been prepared in accordance with the provisions of the 2003 Act and having regard to the Guidance issued under Section 182.
+This Statement of Licensing Policy has been prepared in accordance with the provisions of the Act and having regard to the Guidance issued under Section 182.